spareinetrip/stremula-1/README.md

 ## 🔄 Auto-Updater Functionality

-Both the server and fetcher service include built-in auto-updater functionality that automatically checks GitHub for updates and applies them:
+The fetcher service includes built-in auto-updater functionality that automatically checks GitHub for updates and applies them **after each fetch completes**.
+This ensures updates never conflict with fetcher operations.

 ### How It Works

-- **Automatic Checking**: Periodically checks GitHub for new commits on the configured branch (default: every 6 hours)
+- **Automatic Checking**: Checks GitHub for new commits **after each fetch completes** (not on a separate schedule)
+- **No Conflicts**: Updates only run when the fetcher is idle, preventing any interference with fetch operations
 - **Smart Detection**: Only pulls updates when new commits are available (compares commit hashes)
 - **Automatic Updates**: When updates are found:
   1. Fetches the latest changes from GitHub
   2. Pulls the updates using `git pull`
   3. Automatically runs `npm install` if `package.json` or `package-lock.json` changed
-  4. Restarts the service to apply the updates
+  4. Restarts the entire service (both server and fetcher) to apply the updates
-- **First Check Delay**: Waits 1 minute after service start before the first check (allows service to start properly)
+- **Coordinated Restarts**: Uses a file-based lock to prevent both processes from restarting simultaneously
 - **Git Repository Required**: Only works if the project is in a git repository with a remote configured

 ### Configuration